 This beggars belief, of course.
 When testers pound on a large and complex piece of software for any length of time, they will find bugs.
 Even if the fixes for those bugs don't make it into the upcoming release, one would still expect some version control activity as a result of the testing process, or at least some new tickets.
 Yet to all appearances, nothing had happened between the announcement of the open source license and the first open source release.

 The point is not that the company was lying about the "rigorous testing" by the community (though I suspect they were).
-The point is that were oblivious to how much it looked like they were lying.
+The point is that they were oblivious to how much it looked like they were lying.
 Since neither the version control repository nor the ticket tracker gave any indication that the alleged rigorous testing had occurred, the company should either not have made the claim in the first place, or should have provided a clear link to some tangible result of that testing ("We found 278 bugs; click here for details").
 The latter would have allowed anyone to get a handle on the level of community activity very quickly.
 As it was, it only took me a few minutes to determine that whatever this community testing was, it had not left traces in any of the usual places.
 That's not a lot of effort, and I'm sure I'm not the only one who took the trouble.

 Refrain from giving negative opinions about competing open source software.
 It's perfectly okay to give negative facts—that is, easily confirmable assertions of the sort often seen in good comparison charts.
 But negative characterizations of a less rigorous nature are best avoided, for two reasons.
 First, they are liable to start flame wars that detract from productive discussion.
 Second, and more importantly, some of the volunteer developers in your project may turn out to work on the competing project as well.
 This is more likely than it at first might seem: the projects are already in the same domain (that's why they're in competition), and developers with expertise in that domain may make contributions wherever their expertise is applicable.
 Even when there is no direct developer overlap, it is likely that developers on your project are at least acquainted with developers on related projects.
 Their ability to maintain constructive personal ties could be hampered by overly negative marketing messages.